Thomas-Mildner/KP-DataBinding/LectureNotes.md

 This short paragraph represents a quick repetition of the Observer pattern.
 If you are familiar with the principle, you may skip this section.

-The following UML models the typical class structure of the Observer pattern:
+The following UML diagram models the typical class structure of the Observer pattern:

 ![Observer class spec](assets/images/ObserverClassSpec.svg)

 The Observer pattern is a software design pattern defining a one-to-many dependency between objects.
 When one object changes his state, all its dependents are notified and updated automatically.
-The next UML shows how the update mechanism is implemented:
+The next UML diagram shows how the update mechanism is implemented:

 ![Observer sequence](assets/images/ObserverSequence.svg)